 Dr. Laura Lewis, Director of Field Education and Co-director of the Institute for Sustainable Global Engagement at the University at Buffalo School of Social Work, has facilitated academic partnerships in Moldova and developed and supervised international field placements for MSW students in several countries including India, Macedonia, Thailand and Korea.

-Jeannette Ludwig, Associate Professor of Romance Languages and Literatures, researches Dalit conversion, with particular emphasis on personal stories of conversion to Buddhism and the influence of B.R.
+Jeannette Ludwig, Associate Professor (emerita) of Romance Languages and Literatures, researches Dalit conversion, with particular emphasis on personal stories of conversion to Buddhism and the influence of B.R.
 Ambedkar.

 Ajitpaul Mangat is a Ph.D. student whose work explores the intersection of East Indian literature, psychoanalysis, continental philosophy, and political theory, focusing on questions of subjectivity, psychic life, nationalism, and revolution.
 In his doctoral work, he wants to explore both how colonial nostalgia, collective memory, and “psychological freedom” can spur or deter political action, and how representations of mental illness, masculinity and male sexuality inform one another and act to produce the East Indian male.

 Shaanta Murshid is an Assistant Professor at the School of Social Work at the University at Buffalo.
 Her research interests are: economic interventions including microfinance, domestic violence, political violence, genocide, and forgiveness.
 She is currently working on a project on intergenerational transmission of genocide-related trauma in Bangladesh.
+She is the UB Delegate to the American Institute of Indian Studies.

-Samina Raja, Associate Professor in the Department of Urban and Regional Planning, researches planning and design for sustainable food systems and healthy communities.
+Samina Raja, Professor in the Department of Urban and Regional Planning, researches planning and design for sustainable food systems and healthy communities.
 Dr. Samina Raja’s research program focuses on understanding the role of planning and policy in building sustainable food systems and healthy communities.
 She is the Principal Investigator of the Food Systems Planning and Healthy Communities Lab (the “Food Lab”) where much of her research unfolds with the engagement and collaboration of an outstanding research team.
 In partnership with collaborators nationwide, Dr. Raja is currently directing Growing Food Connections, a comprehensive five-year initiative funded by the National Institute of Food and Agriculture to build capacity of local governments to strengthen food systems.
 Her additional research interests include the role of planning in communities experiencing conflict (she is especially interested in the region of Kashmir in South Asia), and the fiscal dimensions of urban and regional planning.

 Pavani Ram, Associate Professor in the Department of Social and Preventive Medicine, provides technical assistance to household water treatment programs in India and has an NIH grant to assess the impact of promoting handwashing at a time of acute illness on actual handwashing behavior.